October 5, 2021

 Neighbors For A Better San Diego has analyzed how San Diego's Accessory Dwelling Unit (ADU) code would be applied to SB 9, and we have found that San Diego's current code allows an unlimited number of market-rate ADUs to be added to the four units allowed statewide.

 Based on the statements made by our legislators during passage of SB 9, the allowance of more than 4 units on a single dwelling property is contrary to the intent of the law, and we call on Mayor Gloria and the San Diego City Council to act immediately to close the ADU loophole.
-We also call on Senate President pro Tempore Atkins to support these revisions in order to deliver on her repeated promises that SB 9 would not result in more than 4 units per lot.
+We also call on Senate President pro Tempore Atkins and our local Assembly Members to support these revisions in order to deliver on her repeated promises that SB 9 would not result in more than 4 units per lot.
 "4 MEANS 4"

 SB 9 allows a single family property owner in an urban area of California to split their existing lot into two separate lots and then build new units, so as to produce up to 2 units on each resulting lot.
 (Note: San Diego is classified by the census as an urban area.)